Tips for Traveling by Air

 - If you are stopped by a flight attendant, calmly and quickly explain the precautions you have taken to prepare your instrument to safely travel in-cabin.

-- Be accommodating by suggesting placing the instrument in the rear of the aircraft, or securing the instrument with cords or ties (bring your own).
+- Be accommodating by suggesting placing the instrument in the rear of the aircraft, or securing the instrument with cords or ties offered by airline personnel.

-- If necessary, immediately ask to deplane so that you can resolve this matter with airline supervisors.
-Remember, you have fifteen minutes at most to resolve this issue before the plane backs away from the gate.
+- If necessary, immediately ask to deplane so that you can resolve this matter with a customer service representative, conflict resolution officer, or airline supervisor.

 - DO NOT block the way of boarding passengers.